ryansheehy0/Cheat_Sheets/javascript.md

 - `.charAt(index)`
     - Gets the character at that index.
 If there is no character there then it returns an empty string.
     - Cannot take negative numbers.
-- `.contains("substring")`
+- `.includes("substring")`
-    - Does the string contain the substring in it?
+    - Is the substring included in the string?

 ## [Arrays](#table-of-contents)
 Arrays allow you to store several pieces of data in the same place.
 Elements can be any data type and arrays are mutable.